iobroker-community-adapters/ioBroker.chromecast/README.md

 ## Changelog
 <!--
     ### **WORK IN PROGRESS**
+- (neopholus) Bugfix for ([#154](https://github.com/iobroker-community-adapters/ioBroker.chromecast/issues/154)) and ([#160](https://github.com/iobroker-community-adapters/ioBroker.chromecast/issues/160)): manually configured devices in admin pannel (devices tab) are created correctly again (broke with 3.0.3) using the name defined in the admin panel, tab "devices".
 -->
 ### 3.2.0 (2024-01-22)
 - (mcm1957) changed: Testing has been updated to use node.js 16/18/20